Go To Practitioners

 (From a KAET-TV [Phoenix, Arizona] interview, given in December of 1982.)

-The myth of Edward Abbey is carried on in one account of his burial and final resting place.
-It is said he wished not be embalmed, but to be transported (post mortem) in the bed of a pickup truck to his grave, wrapped in only a sleeping bag, and buried without concern for the laws concerning burial.
-He supposedly left a note that stated his final wish was to fertilize the growth of a tree, bush or other desert plant.
-With the knowledge we have of Abbey, this account is easy to believe and may even satisfy a need for a rambunctious end to his colored life.
-The man and the myth; they both contributed to the name of Edward Abbey, but which was more lively remains a question.
+The stories of his burial vary greatly, but it's believed the southern Arizona desert is his final resting place.
+The common thread connecting all the myths is a headstone believed to read Abbey's name, dates of birth and death, and a simple sentence: "No Comment."
+In one account, it's said he wished not be embalmed, but to be transported, post mortem, to his grave in the bed of a pickup truck, wrapped in only a sleeping bag and buried without concern for burial law.
+He supposedly left a note stating his final wish: to fertilize the growth of a tree, bush, or other desert plant.
+With what we know of Abbey, this account is easy to believe and satisfies a need for a rambunctious end to his colored life.

 Literary Works